mahithak104-cmd/mahithak104-cmd/README.md

 #  About Me:
-Hi, I'm a data enthusiast with a background in Business Analytics.
-I am passionate about data analytics and business problem solving. <br>I enjoy analyzing datasets, identifying patterns and transforming complex information into meaningful insights which help organizations improve processes and performances.<br>My experience includes working with tools like SQL, Python, Excel, and Power BI to clean, analyze and visualize data. <br>Through my projects, I focus on applying analytical techniques to real- world business frameworks, including KPI tracking, performance analysis, and reporting automation.<br>this GitHub showcases my projects focused on data analysis, reporting, and business intelligence.<br>
+I am a Business Analytics graduate student at the University at Albany (SUNY), graduating in December 2026 with hands-on experience in data analytics, operational reporting, and business problem-solving.
+I am passionate about transforming complex datasets into meaningful insights that help organizations improve efficiency, optimize processes, and support strategic decision-making.

+My experience includes working with SQL, Python, Excel, Power BI, and data visualization tools to clean, analyze, and interpret large datasets.
+Through academic projects and professional experience with the New York State Department of Health and SUNY Albany, I have developed dashboards, automated reporting workflows, performed trend analysis, and identified operational inefficiencies using data-driven approaches.

+I have worked on projects involving customer churn analysis, healthcare data analytics, KPI reporting, and business intelligence solutions, applying analytical techniques to real-world business challenges.
+My interests include data analytics, business intelligence, reporting automation, operational analytics, and stakeholder-focused decision support.

+This GitHub showcases my projects focused on data analysis, reporting, dashboard development, and business intelligence.
+I am currently seeking entry-level opportunities in Data Analytics, Business Analytics, Reporting Analytics, and Business Intelligence roles across the United States.<br>

 ## 🌐 Socials: